PretendoNetwork/nintendo-wiki/docs/nex/protocols/datastore/xenoblade-chronicles-x.md

 title: Xenoblade Chronicles X (115)
 ---

-This page describes the methods that are only seen in Xenoblade Chronicles X. Parts of the protocol has been renamed from `DataStoreProtocol` to `SocialDataStoreProtocol`.
+This page describes the methods that are only seen in Xenoblade Chronicles X.

+Methods 43-49, 52 and 58 belong to `RentalObjectProtocol`.

+Methods 50, 51, 56 and 57 belong to `PeriodicObjectProtocol`.

+Methods 53 and 54 belong to `ScheduledObjectProtocol`.

 ## Methods